darkost12/vinyl/README.md

 2. Sorting by other parameters and orders;
 3. Maybe refine filtering logic (now querying intentionally overrides tab and genre filtering);
 4. Refine styling approach;
-5. Some button to pick random album to listen to.
+5. Some button to pick random album to listen to;
+6. Skeletons when previews are loading.